primarium/Primarium/_posts/2016-10-21-Separation-of_Concerns.markdown

 ---
 layout: post
-title:  "Follow the Intern - Seperation of Concerns"
+title:  "Follow the Intern - Separation of Concerns"
 date:   2016-10-12 12:33:08 -0600
 categories: Tech
 ---
-### Seperation of Concerns
+### Separation of Concerns

 The first issue we are going to look at in our Follow the Intern series is a toughie because it is more conceptual than practical and because there is not total agreement about what Separation of Concerns looks like.
 It is also tied to the idea of Single Responsibility.
 Rather than have two articles We'll talk about them together since that is how they are implemented.